 £95,000 Guide price

-94 Halliburton Place is a well presented two-bedroom first floor flat situated in an elevated position overlooking the principal Borders town of Galashiels.
+94 Halliburton Place is a well presented two-bedroom first floor flat, that has recently had extensive remedial roof repairs, and is situated in an elevated position overlooking the principal Borders town of Galashiels.
 Only a short distance from the Borders Railway station which runs to Edinburgh, it has particularly attractive views over Galashiels and beyond.

-Internally, the accommodation lies across one level and comprises two bedrooms, a bathroom, a large sitting room and a kitchen.
+Internally, the accommodation, which has been maintained over time, inside and out, lies across one level and comprises two bedrooms, a bathroom, a large sitting room and a kitchen.
 With double glazed windows, and gas central heating it provides a warm and comfortable home.

 Externally, the property benefits from a private area of ground to the rear, which is accessed on the same level as the flat, and provides an excellent space to sit out.
 With shrubs, borders and decking, there is a generous sized garden shed beside the garden, as well as a bin store and access to communal storage on the ground floor.
 There is also plentiful on-street parking directly outside the flat.

 Only a short distance from the town centre, with all amenities close at hand including the aforementioned railway station and transport interchange, the property is situated in a very accessible location with excellent access to Edinburgh and other Border towns via the A7.

 Edinburgh 36 miles.
 Tweedbank 1.5 miles.
 Melrose 3.5 miles Peebles 21 miles(All distances are approximate)

 EPC : C72